dslabkowski/ObjectPool/README.md

 With this plugin you can create and use object pooling straight from your blueprints, any class (inheriting from an actor) can become a pool element without any changes!
-UE4ObjectPooling Plugin is a single class in C++ that contains all needed functions exposed to blueprints.
+ObjectPool Plugin is a single class in C++ that contains all needed functions exposed to blueprints.
 There is no need to use C++.

 Learn more about [object pooling pattern](https://gameprogrammingpatterns.com/object-pool.html).